How to Lower Pool pH: Safe Methods & Dosing Guide 2024

 Method 2: Sodium Bisulfate (Dry Acid)

 Sodium bisulfate is a granular acid that's safer to handle and store than muriatic acid.
-Popular brands include pH Down and Acid Magic.
+Popular brands include pH Down and Leslie's Dry Acid.
 While more expensive, it's easier for beginners to use safely.

 Dosing Guidelines for Sodium Bisulfate: